hassan12ammar/pharmace-backend/README.md

 # Pharmaceutical
+Pharmaceutical is an e-commerce website backend that serves as an online marketplace for pharmacies to sell their drugs.The website aims to provide a convenient and reliable platform for pharmacies to reach a wider audience and for customers to easily purchase their medications online.

 ## Django/Django Ninja Backend
-This is a backend application built using Django and Django Ninja.
+The website is built with Django and uses NinjaAPI to handle the RESTful API.
+The website includes features such as user authentication, profile management, pharmacy listing and search, drug managment, and cart management.
+It also has a review system where users can rate and review the pharmacies they have purchased from.
 It provides a RESTful API for interacting with your data and can be easily integrated into your frontend or mobile application.

 ## Features
-Authentication and authorization using JWT
+* Authentication and authorization using JWT
-RESTful API for data management
+* RESTful API for data management
-Easy integration with Django admin
+* Admin panel with friendly interface

 ## Installation and Setup